ArcadiaPower/connect-react/README.md

 # Quick Start

-The user flow is selected when the UtilityConnectToken that's eventually passed into Utility Connect is initialized by the accompanying server: if a `utility_credential_id` is provided, Utility Connect will automatically be opened in 'update' mode (where the user updates their credentials), otherwise it's opened in 'create' mode.

-Note that instantiating the Utility Connect widget requires a Utility Connect token in order to authenticate API requests.
+Instantiating the Utility Connect component requires a Utility Connect Token in order to authenticate API requests.
 See [Creating Utility Connect Tokens](https://developers.arcadia.com/#section/Authentication/Utility-Connect) for instructions.
 Note that an Access Token will not work for this purpose.

+If the Utility Connect Token is instantiated with an exisiting `utility_credential_id`, then Utility Connect will update the existing UtilityCredential.
+This is referred to in the documentation as 'update' mode.
+Otherwise, Utility Connect will create a new, unique UtilityCredential which is referred to as 'create' mode.

+Utility Connect automatically infers the correct user flow (either 'update' or 'create') from the Utility Connect Token.
+When in 'create' mode, the user will pass through the entire Utility Connect flow, including the Consent Pane (accepting terms of service), Utility Pane (selecting a utility), and Credential Pane (entering utility credentials).
+When in 'update' mode, the user will be immediately placed on the Credentials Pane in order to reduce user friction.

 ## Hook implementation